Rosencrantz and Guildenstern Are Undead: Plot

 Theo's play, Rosencrantz and Guildenstern Are Undead, is revealed in short segments throughout the movie.
 Its basic plot points are that Hamlet's friend Horatio (played by Theo) is a master vampire, over 2000 years old, who had once lived in ancient Rome.
 Through a series of twists and turns, Hamlet and his simple-minded friends, Rosencrantz and Guildenstern, become vampires themselves.
 When Horatio attempts to turn Hamlet's girlfriend Ophelia into a vampire, she thwarts him by drowning herself first.
 Hamlet angrily confronts Horatio but discovers that one vampire cannot kill another.
 His only hope of reversing the curse that rendered him a vampire is to find the Holy Grail and drink from it.
 Horatio also becomes obsessed with finding the Grail in order to destroy it.
 The battle for the Grail between Hamlet and Horatio lasts for centuries and leads to the creation of four plays, each concealing a secret message.
 The first is Shakespeare's Hamlet, written at Horatio's bidding.
-The second is Rosencrantz and Guildenstern, written in the nineteenth century by W. S. Gilbert (half of the duo of Gilbert and Sullivan).
+The second is Rosencrantz and Guildenstern, written in the nineteenth century by W. S. Gilbert (one half of Gilbert and Sullivan).
 The third is Tom Stoppard's Rosencrantz and Guildenstern Are Dead, written in 1964.
 The final play in the cycle is this one, Rosencrantz and Guildenstern Are Undead, written by Horatio himself under the name Theo Horace, with the purpose of luring the real Hamlet into a final confrontation.